 The Museum’s Modern Gallery 7 is anchored by three vignettes highlighting American, Scandinavian and Italian Modern design.
 Why does Italy get a section of its own?
 Because Italy, along with the United States and Scandinavia, is one of the “powerhouses” of Modern design, according to Founding Director & Curator Hugh Grant.

-This eye-catching sofa is Studio65’s best known design and gained its inspiration from Salvador Dalí’s The Face of Mae West which may be used as a Surrealist Apartment, 1934–1935, and was created as a tribute to Salvador Dalí.
+This eye-catching sofa is Studio65’s best known design and gained its inspiration from Salvador Dalí’s Mae West’s Face which May be Used as a Surrealist Apartment, 1934–1935, and was created as a tribute to Salvador Dalí.

 The phone was a gift from two artists whose paintings hang just above!
 After seeing the Museum’s new acquisition, the Bocca Sofa in 2017, the Felix’s knew they had the perfect accessory to go with it, the Hot Lips phone.
 Learn more about artists Tracy & Sushe Felix below.